shivshankardayal/Kunjika/docs/source/installation.rst

    respawn

-   exec uwsgi --master --processes 4 --die-on-term --uid 33 --gid 33 --socket /tmp/uwsgi.sock  --vhost --logto /var/log/uwsgi.log
+   exec uwsgi --master --processes 4 -b 8192 --die-on-term --uid 33 --gid 33 --socket /tmp/uwsgi.sock  --vhost --logto /var/log/uwsgi.log

 Note that uid 33 and gid 33 refers to www-data.
 You can see this in **/etc/passwd** file with which nginx runs.
 This is needed so that nginx can read/write to this socket.
 And of course you do not want to run uwsgi or nginx as root.
+The -b option is needed because google's response is greater than 4096 which is default for uwsgi.

 Let us talk about main nginx.conf.
 The default file looks like following: